NGaikwad99/CompTIASecPlus-Prep/All modules.md

     * Reflected DDoS allows the attacker to spoof the victim's IP address thereby making the original source of the packets more challenging to detect and directing all traffic to the target system.
 * **Domain name system (DNS) attacks**
     * Domain hijacking occurs when an attacker gains access to the registration of a domain and can alter configurations in a way that gives them the ability to intercept communication or send/receive emails.
 This attack may be challenging to detect on the client-side but domain owners can leverage security tools to help prevent or identify such attacks.
-    * DNS poisoning attacks involve corrupting the DNS cache system by adding a malicious DNS entry that directs the user to a fradulent site when they try to access a legitimate domain.
+    * DNS poisoning attacks involve corrupting the DNS cache system by adding a malicious DNS entry that directs the user to a fraudulent site when they try to access a legitimate domain.
 This attack can also be carried out using on-path attacks wherein the attacker impersonates a DNS server replying to DNS requests sent by the target.
-    * Domain Name System Security Extensions (DNSSEC) is a security feature that is used for authenticating messges sent by the DNS servers thereby preventing DNS poisoning attacks.
+    * Domain Name System Security Extensions (DNSSEC) is a security feature that is used for authenticating messages sent by the DNS servers thereby preventing DNS poisoning attacks.
     * URL redirection is conducted altering the host file that is the file which is checked first when accessing a site via DNS.
 The attacker updates the file to associate a legitimate URL to a fradulent site that can be used to obtain credentials of the user or other malicious intents.
 * Wireless
 * **On-path attacks** also known as man-in-the-middle attacks occur when an attacker intercepts communication between two systems.
 The attacker may do this to just eavesdrop on the communication or modify the data in transit.